transferzero/transferzero-sdk-ruby/docs/SendersApi.md

 Updating a sender

-Updates the sender specified in the URL path.
+Updates a single sender by the Sender ID

 ### Example
 ```ruby